 To obtain your 73-20 Nonresident All-Lines Adjuster License:

 - Show proof of a public adjuster license in your resident state.
-Proof must be verifiable by the National Association Insurance Commissioners (NAIC).
+Proof must be verifiable by the National Association of Insurance Commissioners (NAIC).
 You must have been licensed and working continuously for a minimum of 12 months.

 - Get a $50,000 surety bond to cover the license period